-Compensation Approval Process
+Overview of the Compensation Approval Process

 The approval process for each element of Keyera's executive compensation program typically begins with a detailed review of Keyera's performance and the performance of each of the business units prepared by management, along with a detailed analysis of executive salaries and incentive compensation prepared by Mercer.
-This analysis includes a position by position analysis of market data within the Comparator Group compared to Keyera's executives, along with an analysis of the relative performance of Keyera compared to the members of the Comparator Group.
+This analysis includes a position by position analysis of market data from a selected peer group as compared to Keyera's executives, along with an analysis of the relative performance of Keyera compared to the members of that peer group.
 The Compensation and Governance Committee reviews the analysis and discusses overall corporate performance on a relative and absolute basis.
-The Committee also hears recommendations from management with respect to the proposed size of the incentive compensation pools (executive and non-executive) and from the Chief Executive Officer with respect to individual performance factors for each executive.
+The Committee also hears recommendations from management with respect to the proposed size of the incentive compensation pools (executive and non-executive) and from the Chief Executive Officer with respect to individual performance factors for the executive officers.

-The Chief Executive Officer makes recommendations to the Compensation and Governance Committee with respect to base salary, STIP bonuses and LTIP Awards for the executive officers.
-The Compensation and Governance Committee assesses the individual recommendations, considers the appropriate internal equity between members of the executive team such that officers with similar responsibilities, experience and historical performance are rewarded comparably, and then makes recommendations to the Board of Directors in respect of each officer.
-The Compensation and Governance Committee also makes recommendations to the Board of Directors with respect to the base salary, STIP and LTIP for the Chief Executive Officer.
+The Chief Executive Officer makes recommendations to the Compensation and Governance Committee with respect to base salary, STIP bonuses and LTIP Awards for the executive officers (other than the Executive Chair).
+The

+Compensation and Governance Committee assesses the individual recommendations, considers the appropriate internal equity between members of the executive team such that officers with similar responsibilities, experience and historical performance are rewarded comparably, and then makes recommendations to the Board of Directors in respect of each officer.
+The Compensation and Governance Committee develops and makes recommendations to the Board of Directors with respect to the base salary, STIP and LTIP for the Chief Executive Officer.
 In making these recommendations, the Compensation and Governance Committee evaluates the Chief Executive Officer's performance in light of Keyera's performance relative to corporate objectives and strategic business plans, as well as the Chief Executive Officer's individual performance.
 As discussed below, there are specific distributable cash flow targets set for the STIP and LTIP to measure corporate performance; however, there are no formal quantitative targets set for individual performance.
+The Compensation and Governance Committee also develops and makes recommendations to the Board of Directors with respect to the base salary and LTIP for the Executive Chair.

-In making compensation recommendations, the Compensation and Governance Committee reviews the various elements of each executive officer's compensation (including the Chief Executive Officer) in the context of the total compensation package.
+In making compensation recommendations, the Compensation and Governance Committee reviews the various elements of each executive officer's compensation in the context of the total compensation package.
 The Compensation and Governance Committee and the Board of Directors exercise discretion based on Keyera's performance and the individual contributions of the executive officers in determining actual compensation.